piskuliche/ligandparam/docs/source/documentation_pages/examples/04_FromSmiles.rst

 of 0.14M.
 The third builds a parm7 and rst7 file for the ligand in the target pdb file (aka a protein ligand system or a protein rna system).

+.. note:: Currently, building the ligand into the target pdb is an early ALPHA feature that uses tleap to build the ligand into the pdb.
+Unfortunately, this feature is not fully tested and may not work for all systems (and may even fail horribly).
+Always visualize the output and check the output files for errors.

 Full code
 ---------